MILLSBORO, DE– Back-to-Back.

 The top-five drivers in the Modified division at all home tracks receive five free tires for first, four for second, three for third, two for fourth and one for fifth.

-In the Sportsman division, home track champions receive two tires, second-place one tire and third $85 off a tire certificate.
+In the Sportsman division, home track champions receive three tires, second-place two tires and third receives one tire.

 To learn more about the American Racer Cup presented by Sunoco Race Fuels and to view complete point standings, visit the official website at www.theamericanracercup.com.

 Accord Speedway: Danny Creeden (Modified), Kyle Rohner (Sportsman)

 Afton Motorsports Park: Nick Nye (Modified), Brett Tonkin (Crate Sportsman), Jim Rothwell (Open Sportsman)